PAM-challenge-beta/2024-task1b/README.md

 - `run_cnn.py` — For the application of the CNN classifier on test data.
 - `evaluation.py` — For the calculation of performance metrics.

 All fixed parameters such as spectrogram configuration or hyperparameters for the training specified in the `parameters.py` file.
 Each script contains comments and can be executed via the OS CLI, as outlined in the sections below.
-Participants are allowed to reuse and modify any part of the code for their needs (exept the evaluation part).
+Participants are allowed to reuse and modify any part of the code for their needs (except the evaluation part).

 ## Creating the database

 To create the database, we will use the `format_data.py` script.
-For this sample code, the training dataset is constitute from segment extracted in 10 datasets, all exept Balleny Island 2015.
+For this sample code, the training dataset is composed of segments extracted from 10 datasets, all except Balleny Island 2015.

 Firstly, all datasets are checked segment by segment: each segment has a duration of 15 seconds and the overlap between each segment is 12.5 seconds (offset of 2.5 seconds).
-For each segment, if it countains at least 50% of an annotated vocalization, the corresponding label is considered as positive.
+For each segment, if it contains at least 50% of an annotated vocalization, the corresponding label is considered positive.
 A resulting CSV file is saved (`ALLannotations.csv`), with one row per segment.
-Each row indicate: the path to the original audio file, the start and the end of segment in seconds and a boolean value for each label (positive or negative).
+Each row indicate: the path to the original audio file, the start and the end of the segment in seconds, and a boolean value for each label (positive or negative).

-Then, two CSV file are saved, containing selected samples for develpment and evaluation:
+Then, two CSV files are saved, containing selected samples for development and evaluation:
-- `DEVannotations.csv`: Over the 10 dataset seletcted for development, all positive segments and as many negative segments are extarcted to constitute the develpment set.
+- `DEVannotations.csv`: Over the 10 datasets selected for development, all positive segments and as many negative segments are extracted to constitute the development set.
 - `EVALannotations.csv`: All segment of the dataset used for evaluation (Balleny Island 2015) constitute the evaluation set, to imitate a realistic detection task in an unknown dataset.

 Please, note that those 3 CSV file will be saved in a folder name `annot_merged` in the path to the directory where the data is stored.

-### Creating the Training and Evaulation Dataset
+### Creating the Training and Evaluation Dataset

 Run the following command to create the training database: